 This course provides background ethical theories, principles and concepts necessary to grasp the ethical issues in life, death, health care, biotechnology and the life sciences.
 Specific attention will be given to the social context of ethical decisions and there will be an emphasis on critical reasoning and justification.
-Special topics that may be discussed include: definitions of life and death, autonomy, paternalism, voluntary informed consent, rights, obligations, clinical trials, confidentiality, abortion and reproductive technologies, cloning, stem cells, end of life issues, transplantation and fair allocation of limited resources.
-(Prerequisite: College level reading and writing).
+Special topics that may be discussed include: definitions of life and death, autonomy, parentalism, voluntary informed consent, rights, obligations, clinical trials, confidentiality, abortion and reproductive technologies, cloning, stem cells, end of life issues, transplantation and fair allocation of limited resources.
+(Prerequisite: ENGL 1117).
 (3 C/3 lect, 0 lab).
 MNTC: Goal 2/Critical Thinking, Goal 6/Humanities - the Arts, Literature and Philosophy, Goal 9/Ethnic and Civic Responsibility).

-PHIL 1145 3 Credits Logic
+PHIL 1145 Logic

-This course is an introduction to the formal study of reasoning using the concepts and techniques of symbolic logic.
-It will expand the method of natural deduction with an emphasis on detecting the presence or absence of logical properties and applying deductive rules to construct and prove valid arguments, especially ones drawn from ordinary language.
-While this course challenges studens with abstract reasoning, the study of symbolic logic will demystify the underlying structure of language, highlight abuses of reason, teach the value of critical reading, and suggest strategies for formulating coherent, well-reasoned writing.
-(Prerequisites: None).
+This course is a study of the differences between logical and fallacious reasoning, the functions and the uses of language, and the rules of soundness and cogency.
+It will expand the method of natural deduction with the emphasis on detecting the presence or absence of logical properties and applying deductive rules to construct and prove valid arguments, especially ones drawn from ordinary language.
+(Prerequisites: MATH 0098 with a grade of C or better or appropriate score on RCTC placement test).
 (3 C/3 lect, 0 lab).
 MNTC: Goal 2/Critical Thinking, Goal 4/Mathematical/Logical Systems.